biowdl/biowdl-input-converter/docs/index.rst

 ============

-biowdl-input-converter converts samplesheets that are readable by humans into a format that can be easily processed by a BioWDL pipeline.
+biowdl-input-converter converts samplesheets that are readable by humans into a format that can be easily processed by BioWDL pipelines.

 For more information on BioWDL check out the documentation on https://biowdl.github.io.